Requirements for Admission

 - Transfer credit will be evaluated as transcripts are received.
-The Registrar assesses and recommends the courses which apply toward degree requirements (articulation of course credits).
+The Registrar assesses and determines the courses which apply toward degree requirements (articulation of course credits).
 Courses accepted for transfer credit have curriculum validity and are determined equal to the same courses at Northwest.
-Note: Acceptable academic courses are English, mathematics, science, social science, humanities, and fine arts.
+Courses not taught at NWCC will be accepted as a general college elective unless the Registrar determines that it meets the qualifications for a core requirement after consultation with the appropriate instructional leaders.
+Note: Acceptable academic courses are business, computer science, English, mathematics, science, social science, humanities, and fine arts.

 - Credit hours are adjusted to the Northwest semester hour scale for students who transfer from other accredited postsecondary institutions.